First impressions count – and the box that arrives on your customer’s doorstep is their initial point of contact with your company.

 Whilst product damage is hard to control once the product has been shipped, it’s still your responsibility in the eyes of the consumer.
-Unless that is, you have outsourced to an excellent third party fulfilment provider, who will handle your goods with care.
+Unless that is, you have outsourced to an excellent third party fulfilment provider, who will handle your goods with care (hint, hint).
 Thankfully there are many methods of improving packaging, though they can come at an extra cost.
 Customers – especially young consumers – are increasingly concerned with corporate responsibility and pickier about where they shop as a result.
 Even basic decisions and packaging can have a thoroughly negative effect on the ecosystem and the customer experience.
 So how do you balance the need for robust protective packaging with the desire to limit your environmental impact?

 Packing orders, saving the world